 In the above example the white king just castled.

 Check is when your piece is attacking your opponents King.
 In the above example the White Bishop has the Black King in Check.

 Checkmate is when you put the King in Check and he cannot block, capture or escape.
 In the above example Black has checkmated the White King.

-Stalemate is essentially a draw.
-If a player has no legal moves to make then the game is Stalemated.
+If a player has no legal moves to make then the game is ended resulting in a tied game.
 In the above image White is not in check and has no squares to move to so the game is a draw.